-Lang Yueting and Tian Zhuangzhuang join director-star Sylvia Chang to close out BIFF with her latest generation-spanning exploration of love and womanhood.
+Lang Yueting and Tian Zhuangzhuang join director-star Sylvia Chang in her latest generation-spanning exploration of love and womanhood.

-A battle between a man’s two former wives over the final resting place for his grave is the impetus for three generations of women to finally let go of the past while acknowledging its power in Taiwanese actress and director Sylvia Chang’s Love Education, which closed this year’s Busan International Film Festival.
+A battle between a man’s two former wives over the final resting place for his grave is the impetus for three generations of women to finally let go of the past while acknowledging its power in Taiwanese actress and director Sylvia Chang’s Love Education, which closed last year’s Busan International Film Festival and is playing at the Hong Kong International Festival.
 Anyone familiar with Chang’s body of work will know what to expect: an inward-looking examination of feelings and the march of time wrapped around a delicate metaphor, here for generational disconnection and separated families due to Chinese civil strife.
 But it’s mostly about feelings.

 The wretchedly titled Love Education can be viewed as a nice companion piece to, or the logical offspring of, Chang’s 20:30:40 (2004), which also chronicled the divide among three women at different stages in their professional and personal lives, and 2015’s Murmur of the Hearts, with its focus on the fluidity of memory.
 The gap is wider this time, and there’s a stronger emphasis on the emotions that define how each of the characters sees her place in the world.
 Chang fans will be pleased, and that should bode well for art house box office in Asia and in urban markets overseas.
 And though the film is polished, it’s not overly cinematic (despite the contribution of ace lenser Mark Lee), making streaming and download a good outlet.
 Anyone not tuned in to Chang’s brand of low-impact personal drama will take a pass.